Cashflow is great, but where has the money gone?

 The last issue, direct payment, comes with a number of risks for owners.

 Where a contractor becomes insolvent, the equal treatment of unsecured creditors, ie subcontractors, becomes an issue.
-If an owner pays a subcontractor its arrears in order to get the works completed, then under the pari passu principle, the owner may remain liable to the contractor for those arrears - and so have to pay those arrears twice; once to the subcontractor to stay on site and then again to the liquidator of the insolvent company.
+If an owner pays a subcontractor its arrears in order to get the works completed, then under the pari passu principle which applies in liquidations, the owner may remain liable to the contractor for those arrears - and so have to pay those arrears twice; once to the subcontractor to stay on site and then again to the liquidator of the insolvent company.

-Short of legislative intervention (for example in Singapore under its security of payment legislation, which provides for direct payment of subcontractors discharging obligations to head contractors), the only way around this risk is by (1) express trust, with all its complications; (2) a direct payment agreement in place before the insolvency; or (3) conditioning payment by proof of payment of subcontractors, with provision that direct payment by the owner discharges any obligations to the head contractor (see Julian Bailey Construction Law 3rd edition at paragraph 20.42 et seq).
+Short of legislative intervention (for example in Singapore and Malaysia under their respective security of payment legislation, which provides for owners to be jointly and severally liable with head contractors to subcontractors for amounts determined in adjudication), the only way around this risk is by (1) express trust, with all its complications; (2) a direct payment agreement in place before the insolvency; or (3) conditioning payment by proof of payment of subcontractors, with provision that direct payment by the owner discharges any obligations to the head contractor.[2]

 Umbrella Agreements

-For more complex projects, involving an owner/promoter, financier, contractor and beneficial off-take purchaser or leaseholder in such issues by entering into agreements which govern how the parties exercise their respective rights, while retaining the ultimate value of the project, has become increasingly common.
+For more complex projects, involving the rights in the event of default by an owner/promoter, financier, contractor and beneficial off-take purchaser or leaseholder, such issues can be legislated by entering into agreements which govern how the parties exercise their respective rights while retaining the ultimate value of the project.

 Similarly, if the contractor fails, the owner/promoter, financier and off-take purchaser each defer exercising their rights pending finding a replacement contractor.